amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 I have not talked much about off-campus placements because they are a completely different game.
 I am not saying it is impossible, but it is definitely difficult.
 But If you are competent enough, have the right guidance, proper planning, and strong skills, you can absolutely make it.
 There are many students who have secured good opportunities through off-campus hiring.might not from our college but from different colleges.

 At the same time, I have also seen the other side.
 Without taking names, one of my batchmates was  ranked #1 in our institute on the GFG platform and still ended up with a ₹4 LPA job.
 Even now, he is waiting for his joining letter but he will get soon and best wishes to him always.
 Around 80% of my batchmates are still sitting at home.
-Some have joined coaching institutes after B.Tech for getting a job, only few takes drop for GATE those who have planned to go for Master  from IIT and some are even ready to take sales jobs just to start earning.Becaused living at Home after b.tech come with lot of mental pressure that u will not realized Now.
+Some have joined coaching institutes after B.Tech for getting a job, only few takes drop for GATE those who have planned to go for Master  from IIT and some are even ready to take sales jobs just to start earning.Becaused living at home after b.tech come with lot of mental pressure that u will not realized Now.

 Most of the companies that visited our campus were sales or marketing-oriented, while only a small percentage were actually IT companies.
-I am not saying this to discourage anyone.
+I am not saying this to discourage anyone.With the right skills, guidance, and network, you can get a better off-campus job.
 I just want you to do proper research before choosing any career path.
 Whether it is placements, GATE, CAT, government jobs, or MS abroad, understand the reality, study the data, and then make your decision.

-# Career Path 6: GATE (Graduate Aptitude Test in Engineering) – Hidden Gem<br>
+# Career Path 6: GATE (Graduate Aptitude Test in Engineering) – A Hidden Gem<br>

 This is one of the most underrated opportunities available to engineering students, especially those from Tier-3 colleges.
 GATE provides a direct pathway to top institutes like IITs/NITs and IISc.
 An M.Tech from these institutes usually costs only around ₹2–3 lakhs for two years, and students also receive a stipend of ₹12,400 per month, which significantly reduces the financial burden.
 More importantly, it gives you the opportunity to spend two years with some of the brightest minds in the country, build a strong network, and gain access to opportunities that may not be available in a Tier-3 college.

 Many people leave their jobs to prepare for GATE, while you still have time during college to prepare for it.
 In my opinion, moving from a Tier-3 college to a top IIT through GATE can be one of the biggest career upgrades possible.
-Rather than going for 4lpa job It also opens doors to higher studies abroad, research opportunities, and strong placement prospects.
-The IIT tag does help, not because it guarantees success, but because it gives you access to better opportunities, professors, alumni networks, and industry connections that college have
+Rather than going for 4 LPA job It also opens doors to higher studies abroad, research opportunities, and strong placement prospects.
+The IIT tag does help, not because it guarantees success, but because it gives you access to better opportunities, professors, alumni networks, and industry connections that colleges have.

 Another advantage of GATE is that it opens multiple government job opportunities.
 Through a good GATE rank, students can get opportunities in PSUs, research organizations, and institutes like ISRO, BARC, and DRDO.
 For core branches such as Mechanical, Electrical, and Civil, many government openings are directly linked to GATE scores.
-Even for Computer Science students,Top GATE Rank opens far more opportunities than most people cant realize in this same sheet u can find 50+ opportunity (thanks to rishi bhaiya )after GATE CS that can open up for you.Most importantly the exam is restricted to only engineers only unlike CAT.
+Even for Computer Science students,Top GATE Rank opens far more opportunities than most people cant realize in this same sheet u can find 50+ opportunities (thanks to rishi bhaiya )after GATE CS that can open up for you.Most importantly the exam is restricted to only engineers only unlike CAT.
 Before making any career decision, look at all the available options and the actual data.
 The better informed you are, the better your decision will be.

-# A Small Note on Placements  :<br>
+# A Small Note on Placements for IIT's :<br>

 I don't have placement data for every IIT or institute.
 And I always love to go with data.
-However, I can share the placement statistics of the My College : M.Tech CSE batch at IIT Kanpur (2026 batch), which I have collected
+However, I can share the placement statistics of the My College : For M.Tech CSE batch at IIT Kanpur (2026 batch), which I have collected

 8 stu. received packages above 50 LPA<br>
 23 stu. received packages above 30 LPA<br>